franzliszt2/trackpadguard/README.md

 ### Layer 2 — Escape Hatch (parallel session)

 A second macOS user account (`Franz`) provides a completely isolated desktop environment. macOS Fast User Switching allows switching between sessions via a menu bar icon, without terminating the productivity app in the original session.
 A hot corner (bottom-right) triggers the lock screen, from which the user can switch to Franz.
-The productivity app, running under `austinkim`, has no reach into `Franz`'s session.
+The productivity app, running under `User`, has no reach into `Franz`'s session.

 ---